Siege of Diu (1538): First attacks

+The arrival of the Ottoman fleet

 On 4 September the Ottoman fleet arrived in Diu, catching the Portuguese garrison by surprise and thus blockading the fortress by sea.
-Captain da Silveira immediately sent a small craft to run the blockade with a distress call to Goa, while Pasha Suleiman promptly landed 500 janissaries, who proceeded to plunder the city – causing Suleiman to fall out of favour with the lords of Gujarat except Khadjar Safar.
+Captain da Silveira immediately sent a small craft to run the blockade with a distress call to Goa, while Pasha Suleiman promptly landed 600 to 700 janissaries, the following day on the 5th.
+The janissaries proceeded to plunder the city – causing Suleiman to fall out of favour with the lords of Gujarat except Khadjar Safar.
 The janissaries then attempted to scale the fortress' walls but were repelled with 50 dead.
+There was a respite on the 6th.

-On 7 September a strong storm fell upon Diu, damaging part of the Ottoman fleet (and helping the Portuguese restore their water supplies), after which the Turks began unloading their artillery and a further 1,000 men, and raising a number of defensive and siege works around the fort.
+A strong storm fell upon Diu on 7 September, forcing the Ottomans to relocate their fleet to a sheltered harbour at Mahuwa, where they remained for twenty days, during which the Portuguese took the opportunity to strengthen their defenses, while a first relief fleet arrived.
+Four foists from Goa and Chaul arrived with reinforcements on 14 September.
+The storm damaged part of the Ottoman fleet (and helped the Portuguese restore their water supplies), after which the Turks began unloading their artillery and a further 1,000 men, and raising a number of defensive and siege works around the fort.
 It seems by then the Gujarati lords became distrustful of the Ottomans, possibly fearing that they might establish themselves in Diu after expelling the Portuguese, and the following day refused to provide any further supplies.